Seven pruning mistakes to avoid

 Pruning at the wrong time of year

 Most plants are pruned in winter, when dormant, but there are exceptions.
 Cherry and plum trees, for example, are susceptible to silver leaf disease, and should therefore be pruned in summer when the risk of infection is reduced.
-Likewise, most prune flowering shrubs immediately after flowering.
+Likewise, most spring-flowering shrubs should be pruned immediately after flowering.
 Grapevines, pictured, should be pruned only in December and January, otherwise you may cause the plant to bleed sap, which weakens the plant and can eventually kill it.
-By conducting a little research before you stat pruning, you can avoid anything from removing the shrub's flower buds, disease and potential death of your plant.
+By conducting a little research before you start pruning, you can avoid anything from removing the shrub's flower buds, disease and potential death of your plant.

 Pruning too much